sassoftware/restaf-uidemos/README.md

 ### Notes
-If you do not have access to a signed certificate tls, use [mkcert](https://www.npmjs.com/package/mkcert) to create a self-signed certificate.
-Remember to recreate
+If you do not have access to a signed certificate, use [mkcert](https://www.npmjs.com/package/mkcert) to create a self-signed certificate.